Is Blanview Still the Only Option?

 Applications in diffuse sunlight

-Applications with direct sunlight
+Applications exposed to direct sunlight